cirosantilli/china-dictatorship/FAQ.md

 It has become more organized.

-People are better educated in general, and discourse must be different to appeal to them, e.g. underplaying the religious aspect.
+People in China are better educated in general, and discourse must be different to appeal to them, e.g. underplaying the religious aspect.

 If you know more ways in which it has changed, let me know.